-This Asian inspired meatball soup has the most delicious pork meatballs, combined with a delicious broth and lots of bok choy goodness.
+This Asian meatball soup has the most delicious sesame ginger pork meatballs, combined with a delicious broth and lots of bok choy goodness.

-This soup is not only quick and easy, but it’s just plain delicious.
-Even my “I’m not sure I think a broth soup really qualifies as dinner” husband was totally won over by this one.
+This Asian meatball soup is not only quick and easy, but it’s just plain delicious.
 I credit the pork meatballs.
-They are full of flavour and perfectly filling, so despite the brothy soup and all the greens, there’s definitely a good bit of heartiness here.
+They are full of flavour with sesame and ginger and perfectly filling, so there’s definitely a good bit of heartiness in this meatball soup.

 If you’re cook once/enjoy twice inclined, you might want to consider making a double batch of these pork meatballs.
 Use one batch for this soup and freeze the other batch for future meals.
 You can use them to make a rice bowl, with a great Asian sauce and lots of veggies.
 Or pick up some steamed bao buns and make a Korean meatball sandwich with them, with a Korean-style sauce and pickled vegetables.
 Once you try these meatballs, you’ll want to use them everywhere!